 Guest: Actually 5th April is my husband’s birthday.
 Could you arrange a nice flower bouquet for him in the room as a pleasant surprise?

 Hotel Receptionist: Certainly mam.
-It will be our please to provide you with the complementary flower bouquet for the occasion.
+It will be our pleaser to provide you with the complimentary flower bouquet for the occasion.
 Don’t worry.
 Be assured that we will also decorate the room in best possible way.
 I hope sir will be surprised and happy.

 Guest: That is so nice of you.
 Thanks.

 Hotel Receptionist: You are most welcome, madam.
 We look forward to receive you on 4th April.